Career Timeline of Kenley Jansen: Major Achievements and Milestones

 From career breakthroughs to professional milestones, explore how Kenley Jansen made an impact.

-Kenley Jansen is a Curaçaoan professional baseball pitcher currently playing for the Los Angeles Angels in MLB.
-Prior to joining the Angels, he played for the Los Angeles Dodgers, Atlanta Braves, and Boston Red Sox.
-Known for his cutter, he established himself as one of the premier closers in baseball during his tenure with the Dodgers.
+Kenley Jansen is a professional baseball pitcher from Curaçao, currently playing for the Los Angeles Angels in MLB.
+He previously played for the Los Angeles Dodgers, Atlanta Braves, and Boston Red Sox.
+He is known as one of the top closers in baseball.

 November 17, 2004: Signed by Dodgers Organization

-In 2004, Kenley Jansen was signed by the Dodgers as an undrafted free agent.
+In 2004, Jansen was signed by the Los Angeles Dodgers as an undrafted free agent.

 2007: Played for Raptors and Loons

-In 2007, Kenley Jansen split time between the Raptors and the Class-A Great Lakes Loons of the Midwest League, hitting .207 in 73 games.
-After the season, he again played in Hawaii Winter Baseball, this time for the West Oahu CaneFires
+In 2007, Jansen split his time between the Raptors and the Class-A Great Lakes Loons of the Midwest League, where he hit .207 in 73 games.
+He also played in Hawaii Winter Baseball.

-In 2008, Kenley Jansen played with the Loons, hitting .227 and 9 home runs in 79 games, and was selected to the mid-season Midwest League All-Star game.
+In 2008, Jansen played with the Loons, hitting .227 with 9 home runs in 79 games, and was selected to the mid-season Midwest League All-Star game.

 2009: World Baseball Classic and Minor League Season

-In 2009, Kenley Jansen was the starting catcher for the Netherlands team in the World Baseball Classic and also played for the Inland Empire 66ers and the Triple-A Albuquerque Isotopes.
+In 2009, Jansen was the starting catcher for the Netherlands team in the World Baseball Classic.
+During the regular season, he played for the Inland Empire 66ers and the Albuquerque Isotopes.

 May 15, 2010: Promoted to Double-A Chattanooga Lookouts

-On May 15, 2010, Kenley Jansen was promoted to the Double-A Chattanooga Lookouts, where he was selected to the mid-season Southern League All-Star Game.
+On May 15, 2010, Jansen was promoted to the Double-A Chattanooga Lookouts, and he was later selected for the Southern League All-Star Game.

 July 23, 2010: Promoted to the Dodgers

-On July 23, 2010, Kenley Jansen was promoted to the Dodgers.
+On July 23, 2010, Jansen was promoted to the Los Angeles Dodgers, marking a significant milestone in his career.

 2010: MLB Debut

-In 2010, Kenley Jansen made his Major League Baseball debut.
+In 2010, Jansen made his Major League Baseball debut.

-In 2011, Kenley Jansen became a key member of the Dodgers' bullpen, recording a 2–1 record with a 2.85 ERA and saving five games.
+In 2011, Jansen became a key member of the Dodgers' bullpen, posting a 2-1 record with a 2.85 ERA and five saves.
 He also set a new Major League season record with 16+1⁄3 strikeouts per nine innings.

-In May 2012, Kenley Jansen became the Dodgers' closer after Javy Guerra struggled in the role.
+In May 2012, Jansen became the Dodgers' closer after Javy Guerra struggled in the role.

 2012: Dodgers' Closer

-In 2012, Kenley Jansen became the Dodgers' closer.
+In 2012, Jansen began serving as the Dodgers' closer.

 February 11, 2014: Signed $4.3 Million Contract

-On February 11, 2014, Kenley Jansen avoided arbitration by signing a $4.3 million contract with the Dodgers.
+On February 11, 2014, Jansen avoided arbitration by signing a $4.3 million contract with the Dodgers.
+He was fully established as the Dodgers' closer in 2014.

 January 16, 2015: Signed $7.425 Million Contract

-On January 16, 2015, Kenley Jansen avoided arbitration by signing a one-year $7.425 million contract with the Dodgers.
+On January 16, 2015, Jansen avoided arbitration again, signing a one-year $7.425 million contract with the Dodgers.

 January 15, 2016: Signed $10.65 Million Contract

-On January 10, 2017, the Dodgers announced they re-signed Kenley Jansen to a five-year, $80 million contract.
+On January 10, 2017, the Dodgers announced they had re-signed Jansen to a five-year, $80 million contract, securing his place with the team.

-In 2017, Kenley Jansen led the National League (NL) in saves.
+In 2017, Jansen led the National League in saves.

-On April 7, 2019, Kenley Jansen recorded a four-out save against the Colorado Rockies at Coors Field in Denver.
+On April 7, 2019, Jansen recorded a four-out save against the Colorado Rockies at Coors Field in Denver, contributing to a Dodgers victory.

 June 15, 2019: Debuted Intentional Balk

-On June 15, 2019, Kenley Jansen debuted the intentional balk in the top of the ninth against the Chicago Cubs, an idea he came up with bench coach Bob Geren to prevent runners from stealing signs.
+On June 15, 2019, Jansen debuted the intentional balk in a game against the Chicago Cubs.
+This strategy was designed to prevent runners on second base from stealing signs.

-In the 2019 NLDS, Kenley Jansen pitched to five batters and did not allow any of them to reach base.
+In the 2019 NLDS, Jansen pitched to five batters and did not allow any of them to reach base, contributing to his team's performance.

-In 2020, Kenley Jansen had a COVID-19 infection, affecting his conditioning.
-He pitched 24.1 innings over 27 games with a 3–1 record, a 3.33 ERA, and 11 saves.
-He led the National League with 24 games finished.
-Jansen also blew his fourth career World Series save in Game 4 of the 2020 World Series against the Tampa Bay Rays, setting a new World Series record.
+In 2020, Kenley Jansen dealt with a COVID-19 infection affecting his conditioning, pitched 24.1 innings over 27 games with a 3-1 record, a 3.33 ERA, and 11 saves, leading the National League with 24 games finished.
+He secured a save in the Wild Card Series and pitched in the NLDS and NLCS.
+In Game 4 of the 2020 World Series, Jansen blew his fourth career World Series save, setting a new World Series record.

-In 2021, Kenley Jansen recorded his 1,000th strikeout on August 25, against Austin Nola of the San Diego Padres.
+On August 25, 2021, Kenley Jansen recorded his 1,000th strikeout in MLB history against Austin Nola.
 He finished the 2021 season with 38 saves, a 2.22 ERA, and 86 strikeouts in 69 innings.
-He also recorded a win in the National League Wild Card Game against the St. Louis Cardinals.
+In the National League Wild Card Game, he earned the win with a scoreless ninth inning.
+He also pitched in the 2021 NLDS and NLCS, recording a save in Game 3 of the NLCS.

 On March 18, 2022, Kenley Jansen signed a one-year, $16 million contract with the Atlanta Braves.